 Washington

-There is a limited regulation for rainwater collection in Washington.
+There is limited regulation for rainwater collection in Washington.
 Nevertheless, residents are not prohibited from collecting rainwater for personal use.

 You may also like: